 - are attending hospital for treatment that might have side effects and require ambulance care on the return journey

-If you need to cancel a journey which has been booked, please call 0800 389 1333
+If you need to cancel a journey which has been booked, please telephone 0300 123 1236 option 2

-You may request bookings up to 28 days in advance of your appointment.
-You will need your hospital/clinic appointment letter when you call.
-For more information about booking ambulance transport go to www.scottishambulance.com
+Patients are encouraged to phone as soon as they receive their appointment.
+You will need your hospital or clinic appointment letter when you call.
+For more information about booking ambulance transport visit the Scottish Ambulance Service website.

 A community development and shared learning project that explores the impact of community-based activities that are led by older people living in rural areas.